joemfb/mardev/docs/hoon/twig.md

 > **Normalizes to**
 >
-> Default, if the sample is an atom; `p`, if the head of the sample
-> is an atom; `q` otherwise.
+> `p`, if the sample is an atom; `q` otherwise.
 >
 > **Defaults to**
 >
 > The default of `p`.

-Put more simply, `:claw` represents a choice between an atom or a cell.
+In other words, `:claw` represents a choice between an atom or a cell, and defaults (or "bunts") to an atom.
+We'll discuss these concepts in much more depth when we return to molds.

 #### syntax